-The Innovation Challenge provides SEEP members with the opportunity to share promising innovations that are still in early stage implementation and that relate to the conference theme and technical tracks.
+The Innovation Challenge provided SEEP members with the opportunity to share promising innovations that are still in early stage implementation and that relate to the conference theme and technical tracks.
 The objective is to bring visibility to emerging approaches while prompting reflection and dialogue.
-On day one, innovations are presented through interactive poster sessions that solicit direct feedback from conference participants.
-On day two, each finalist will perform a timed, 7-minute innovation pitch with the poster displayed on large screens to Conference participants where audience members will use a digital polling tool to rate and evaluate each innovation and determine the overall winner of the Challenge.
+On day one, innovations were presented through interactive poster sessions that solicit direct feedback from conference participants.
+On day two, each finalist performed a timed, 7-minute innovation pitch with the poster displayed on large screens to Conference participants where audience members used a digital polling tool to rate and evaluate each innovation, determining the overall winner of the Challenge.

 Climate change, conflict, and weak economies are fueling migration across borders.
 However, financial histories of refugees rarely travel with them, posing challenges for financial institutions to verify creditworthiness and hindering the ability of refugees to start a business.
 Digital identities can enable mobile populations to carry their financial history with them, but what would they look like?
 We are currently piloting such as solution in Lebanon and Jordan for Syrian refugees.
 The "Hawiyati" platform, meaning "My Identity" in Arabic, uses blockchain technology to provide users with a secure, portable, and self-sovereign identity that records their credit histories.
 Three microfinance institutions are already using the platform with 800 Syrian refugees and Filipino migrants enrolled.
 This innovation has the potential to significantly advance financial inclusion and resilience of refugees and other vulnerable populations by providing them with a supportive infrastructure to move if necessary while still preserving their livelihoods.